 You stay in the brightly coloured fishing village of Tobermory, where the locals live peacefully alongside the wild ocean.
 You visit ancient abbeys and prehistoric standing stones that have stood serenely for centuries.
 And you get the chance to see the unchanging geological wonder of Fingal’s Cave.

 So take part in this tour and rejuvenate your senses in the peaceful natural surroundings of Iona and Mull.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-A short drive north brings us to Glencoe, scene of the infamous massacre of Clan MacDonald in 1692, before we take a short ferry ride across Loch Linnhe.
-From there we then meander through the impressive mountains of Morven to Lochaline, where we take another ferry to the Hebridean island of Mull.
+After a short ferry ride across Loch Linnhe, you meander through the impressive mountains of Morven to Lochaline, where we take another ferry to the Hebridean island of Mull.

-A short drive brings us to Tobermory, the island’s capital for our 3 night stay.
-Tobermory, meaning ‘Well of Mary’, is one of the prettiest harbour towns in Scotland with its brightly painted houses overlooking the sea.
+You arrive in Tobermory, the island’s capital, for our three-night stay.
+Tobermory, meaning ‘Well of Mary’, has brightly coloured houses looking over the sea and is often referred to as one of the prettiest harbour towns in Scotland.

-Continuing west, we arrive in the white washed 18c town of Inveraray nestling on the shores of Loch Fyne.
-Inveraray castle is a mixture of Scots Baronial and Neo-Gothic architecture and is the seat of Clan Campbell.
-The castle also featured in a recent episode of ‘Downtown Abbey’.
+Continuing west, you arrive in the whitewashed 18th-century town of Inveraray, on the shores of Loch Fyne.
+Inveraray Castle is a mixture of Scots Baronial and Neo-Gothic architecture and is the seat of Clan Campbell.

-We continue to drive East towards Stirling, with opportunities for impressive photos of the castle, before we return to Edinburgh in the early evening.
+You continue to drive east towards Stirling, with opportunities for photos of the castle, before we return to Edinburgh in the early evening.